serenelc/Hana-Work/README.md

 - IN PROGRESS: Add a section delete button on adminCreate -> add some sort of flag to each question so we know which section it is part of, then we can delete all the questions within the section.
 - Fix the issue on adminCreate where if you add many questions in a row without choosing answer types, when you click on the last question to add an answer, the answer type will be assigned to the top available question.
 - IN PROGRESS: Graphs and summaries of data
-	-> make it look pretty
 	-> table with percentages
 	-> Question titles per section
-	-> Section titles more obvious
+	-> Section titles more obvious.
+Maybe an underline after the end of each section?
+Maybe have label placeholders then find all the sections, then loop through to create the graphs depending on the section?
 	-> If there are 2 radio questions in a row, it condenses it into 1 pie chart
 - IN PROGRESS: Make a user manual and program process flow
 - Make all the alerts uniform across all pages